Ralph009/DEEP-LEARNING-PRACTISE/README.md

 # DEEP-LEARNING-PRACTISE
-This is to Practise DEEP LEARNING
+This is to Practise DEEP LEARNING.

-Hiee Ankit.
+I want to fuck Real Madrid.